Kitware/SMTK/doc/userguide/operation/operators.rst

 By using the locking mechanism which operations provide, you avoid race conditions, memory stomping, and many other issues encountered with parallel code.

+All exceptions thrown inside an operation or an operation handler/observer (described below) will be caught and logged as errors.
+This is done to avoid situations where resource locks are never released because an exception thrown inside these code segments.

 The next sections describe in detail: first, how operators specify the inputs they require and outputs they produce; and second, how operators register themselves for introspection by applications and scripts.